abpuccini/maternal-mortality-project/README.md

 - UNICEF:    Downloaded the latest data for Maternal Mortality Worldwide (2017).

-- Centers for Disease Control Wonder:    Data on maternal deaths from 2009-19 in the US: death counts was queried on specific ICD codes for maternal deaths up to 42 days after delivery and late maternal deaths (defined by the WHO as death of a woman from direct or indirect obstetric causes).
+- Centers for Disease Control Wonder:    Data on maternal deaths from 2009-19 in the US: death counts were queried on specific ICD codes for maternal deaths up to 42 days after delivery and late maternal deaths (defined by the WHO as death of a woman from direct or indirect obstetric causes).

 - Kaiser Family Foundation:    Pulled health insurance coverage in the US for females aged 19-64 in the years 2009-2019.

-- America's Health Rankings United Health Foundation:    Pulled report for overall health of women and children for 2019 as well as overall health outcomes by US state for years 2009-19.
+- America's Health Rankings United Health Foundation:    Pulled report for overall health of women and children for 2019 as well as overall health outcomes by the US state for years 2009-19.

 ### **Transform**